ste1nerr/POS-system/README.md

 # POS-system
+Clone the project repository from GitHub.

+Navigate to the "client" directory and run the command npm install to install the client-side dependencies. npm install @emotion/react @emotion/styled @mui/material @mui/styled-engine-sc @testing-library/jest-dom @testing-library/react @testing-library/user-event axios react react-dom react-router-dom react-scripts sass styled-components web-vitals

+Navigate to the "server" directory and run the command npm install to install the client-side dependencies. npm install bcrypt cookie-parser cors dotenv express express-validator jsonwebtoken mongoose nodemon

+Create a .env file in the root directory and configure any necessary environment variables.
+(PORT=
+username_DB=
+password_DB=
+name_DB=
+jwt_token=
+)

+Start the project by running the command npm start.
+The server-side will be available on port 3000, and the client-side will be accessible at http://localhost:3000.

+Verify that the project has successfully launched by opening it in a web browser.

 MERN project..
 POS systems help you manage your food business and make your business successful.
 You can use the software platform to take orders, send them to the kitchen, generate invoices, track your sales and manage your staff.